-International students who do not speak, write, and read English as their first language are required to submit scores from the internet-based Test of English as a Foreign Language (iBT TOEFL).
+Ordinarily, international students who do not speak, write, and read English as their first language are required to submit scores from the internet-based Test of English as a Foreign Language (iBT TOEFL) or the IELTS.
+Additional information for this requirement may be found on our website or by contacting the Admissions Director.